rks2601/CustomerSegmentation/README.md

   Visualizing the dataset in 3D space for a more comprehensive view.
   Features selected for the plot are [feature1], [feature2], and [feature3].

-Certainly!
-Below is an example README file for a customer segmentation project that involves preprocessing a raw dataset, visualizing scatter plots in 2D and 3D, determining the optimal number of clusters (k) using elbow and silhouette methods, and performing clustering using k-means, DBSCAN, and hierarchical clustering.
-The performance of clusters is then analyzed using silhouette and CH (Calinski-Harabasz) scores.

-Customer Segmentation Project
-This project involves customer segmentation using various clustering techniques.
-The goal is to group customers based on their behavior and characteristics.
-The project includes preprocessing of the raw dataset, visualization of scatter plots in 2D and 3D, determination of the optimal number of clusters (k), and clustering using k-means, DBSCAN, and hierarchical clustering algorithms.
-The performance of the clusters is analyzed using silhouette and CH scores.

-Table of Contents
-Dataset
-Preprocessing
-Visualization
-Clustering
-Performance Analysis
-Installation
-Usage
-Contributing
-License
-Dataset
-The dataset used in this project contains information about customers, including various features that can be used for segmentation.

-Preprocessing
-Before clustering, the raw dataset is preprocessed to handle missing values, scale features, and encode categorical variables if necessary.
-This ensures that the data is ready for clustering algorithms.

-Visualization
-Scatter Plot (2D):

-Visualizing the dataset in 2D space to identify potential clusters.
-Features selected for the plot are [feature1] and [feature2].
-Scatter Plot (3D):

-Visualizing the dataset in 3D space for a more comprehensive view.
-Features selected for the plot are [feature1], [feature2], and [feature3].
 # Clustering

 **Determination of k:**